Maternal Birth Trauma & Post Traumatic Stress Disorder

 Throughout history childbirth for both the mother and the fetus were often matters of life and death.
 So why would not birthing a child be traumatic in itself even without considering that the mother-to-be may be unconsciously reliving her own birth?

-Psychologically, the birthing mother in the here and now has much less susceptibility to trauma than does a child being born.
+Both psychologically and physically, the birthing mother during her delivery has much less susceptibility to trauma than does her child being born.
 For example, the rape of a six month child is much more traumatic than is the rape of a twenty year old person.
 The infant being born is much more sensitive than the mother giving it birth.
 Much of the experience is hidden away from perception but its imprint is stored nonetheless.
 The infant's undeveloped brain cannot fully process the trauma it experiences.
 However, the mother while giving birth becomes susceptible to the repressed memory of her past birthing trauma and/or earlier sexual abuse which become closer into consciousness and, I believe, experienced as a post traumatic stress occurrence with depression, insomnia, anxiety and other elements of the original trauma.

 ___________________